 Cairo Bucket List: Amazing Places to Visit in Cairo, Egypt

-When we think of Egypt, we immediately think of the pyramids in Giza—these great pyramids that are the perfect remnants of the past and are sometimes even theorized to be made by aliens.
+When we think of Egypt, we immediately think of the pyramids in Giza—these great pyramids are the perfect remnants of the past and are sometimes even theorized to be made by aliens.

 However, aside from learning about the pyramids, what else is there to do in Cairo – Egypt’s main city and capital?
-We’ll you’re in luck because, in this article, we’ll be listing all the wonderful and awesome activities that you can incorporate in your itinerary when you go visit Cairo.
+We’ll you’re in luck because, in this article, we’ll be listing all the great and awesome activities that you can incorporate in your itinerary when you go visit Cairo.

 Tour around the Pyramids of Giza

 Let’s first get the most obvious activity out of the way.
 After all, the main attraction in Cairo is the pyramids of Giza.
 To this day, the construction of these symmetrical and mathematically perfect pyramids remains a mystery.

 Thank god for modern tourism, though, as it’s now possible for people like us to marvel and learn more about these landmarks of the past.
 There are lots of day tours that will take you around the pyramids.

 These usually already have a well-versed tour guide who will also tell you some interesting facts about the pyramids, their construction, and all the other stories surrounding them.
 You will especially enjoy this if you find ancient Egypt to be fascinating.